Windows

 Network List Service

-LAN with multiple computers or if you don't share files or printers
+computers or if you don't share files or printers through your LAN.

 Network Location Awareness

-LAN with multiple computers or if you don't share files or printers
+multiple computers or if you don't share files or printers through your

 Offline Files